 This work has been released to the public domain and is to be considered open source, open pollinated or anti-copyright.
-As they say at the slingshot collective "feel free to steal any of this".
-But since it is a gift you are not stealing.
+As they say at the slingshot collective "feel free to borrow any of this, we did".

 Keep a look out for the next updated edition!
 Thanks for reading and saving seeds.